New ‘social housing’ developer becomes official, but when will it be funded?

 “It gives me a lot of hope for what Seattle could look like in the next few years,” Morales said.

-Morales tried to secure funding for the social-housing developer during last year’s budget deliberations.
+Morales tried to secure funding for the social housing developer during last year’s budget deliberations.
 That effort failed.